How To Prevent Scratches On Composite Decking

 Choose Lightweight Furniture

-Choosing the wrong kind of outdoor furniture can be detrimental to your composite decking.
+It’s important to select the right kind of outdoor furniture for your composite decking.

 Composite Decking damaged by a nail

-Also, avoid backing materials that will stick to the deck or could cause marks such as latex or rubber.
-Vinyl backing is fine, though.
+Avoid using backing materials that can stick to the deck or cause marks, such as latex or rubber.
+Vinyl backing is generally acceptable with composite decking.

 Avoid Wearing Heels On Your Decking

-Therefore, if you want to keep your composite decking looking good for as long as possible, swap your heels for a pair of flat shoes or even slippers before you head out to relax on your deck.
+To preserve the pristine appearance of your decking for as long as possible, consider swapping your heels for a pair of flat shoes or even cozy slippers before you venture out to relax on your deck.

 Can You Get Scratches Out Of Composite Decking?

-Some may be as simple as a heat gun and heating up the decking along the scratch allowing the material to move back into place.
-The trick is to hold the gun close enough to warm the decking but far enough away as not to burn it.
-And be patient as you work your way along the decking.
-Rushing the process will only complicate the repair and possibly further damage your decking.
+The best method involves using a heat gun to warm up the decking along the scratch, allowing the material to move back into place.
+The key is to hold the gun close enough to heat the decking, but not so close that it burns.
+Take your time and work your way along the decking, as rushing the process can complicate the repair and potentially cause further damage.

-Another option is to buy a composite deck repair kit which will provide you with all the tools you need to fill in or cover up scratches (depending on the depth) in a way that looks professional.
+Alternatively, you can purchase a composite deck repair kit.
+These kits come with all the tools you need to fill in or cover up scratches, depending on their depth.

 Which Composite Decking Is Most Scratch Resistant?